videogorillas/vgplayer-api/Player.md

 ---

 ### <a id="Player_loadAudioTrack"></a>`Player.prototype.loadAudioTrack(url, displayName, onDone)`
 Add audio file as a new audio track.
 Use in `player.load` callback.
 File can be mpeg-dash descriptor or mp4.
-If the file contains several audio tracks only the first one in will be loaded.
+If the file contains several audio tracks only the first one will be loaded.

 #### Arguments
 1. `url` *(String)*: the url of audio file